 For traffic with the firewall rule action set to accept, the connection is tagged with the firewall rule ID and the security policies specified in the rule, such as web filter, application filter, IPS, and QoS policies.
-The firewall stack also flags logging and antivirus scanning, if specified in the firewall rule.
+SlowPath also flags logging and antivirus scanning if specified in the firewall rule.

 If the user identity remains unknown, the connection is dropped, and the captive portal is shown to the user.
-After the user signs in through the captive portal, the user identity becomes available, and the firewall stack processes the initial packet.
+After the user signs in through the captive portal, the user identity becomes available, and SlowPath processes the initial packet.

-The default routing precedence in Sophos Firewall is static route, SD-WAN policy route, VPN route.
+The default routing precedence in Sophos Firewall is static route, SD-WAN route, and VPN route.

-IPsec connections are used for site-to-site and remote access tunnels.
+IPsec connections are used for site-to-site (policy-based and route-based) and remote access tunnels.

-After the DPI engine enforces security policies, egress traffic is handed over to the firewall stack.
-The firewall stack then processes traffic exiting Sophos Firewall.
+After the DPI engine enforces security policies, egress traffic is handed over to SlowPath.
+SlowPath then processes traffic exiting Sophos Firewall.
 The processing flow in the egress stage is as follows:

-The firewall stack applies the matching SNAT rule to outgoing traffic.
+SlowPath applies the matching SNAT rule to outgoing traffic.
 It applies SNAT to IPsec VPN packets if NAT settings are specified in the configured IPsec connection.
-If translation isn't specified, the default SNAT rule applies, masquerading the source IP address.
+If address translation isn't specified, the default SNAT rule applies, masquerading the source IP address.

-The firewall stack implements traffic shaping based on the policy specified in the firewall rule and sends the packets to layer 2 for transmission outside the network.
+SlowPath implements traffic shaping based on the policy specified in the firewall rule and sends the packets to layer 2 for transmission outside the network.
 The packets then exit Sophos Firewall through the egress interface.
-QoS traffic isn't offloaded to FastPath.
+QoS isn't offloaded to FastPath.

-After the first packet of every connection flows through the firewall stack, a classification decision is made.
+After a complete handshake or the first packet of every connection flows through SlowPath, a classification decision is made.
 Traffic that doesn't require DPI engine processing and meets all other criteria for FastPath eligibility is offloaded to FastPath.